vgardner/drupal8-vagrant/README.md

 Now you have ready to use virtual development server.
 By default 2 sites are configured: Drupal 7 and Drupal 8.
 You can add new ones in config.json file anytime.

+  8. Adjust configuration (optional)
+     You can edit config.json file to adjust your settings.
+If you use VDD first time it's recommended to leave config.json as is.
+Sample config.json is just fine.
+By default Drupal 8 and Drupal 7 sites are configured.
+     You can validate your JSON file at http://jsonlint.com/

 Basic Usage